derpaule/RSOB-22-0369/README.md

 ---
 ## nanoDSF
+related to Figure 4.

 Data were obtained using Prometheus (Nanotemper) and pre-analyzed using supplier's software.
 Data were exported for further analysis and visualization.

 Link to analysis/visualisation script: https://github.com/derpaule/RSOB-22-0369_nanoDSF_IP

 ---
 ## BLI
+related to Figure 2.

 Measurements were performed on an Octet RED instrument (ForteBio).
 Raw data were pre-processed by subtracting the reference from the sample surfaces and applying a Savitzky-Golay filter as implemented in the Octet RED analysis software.

 Link to analysis/visualisation script: https://github.com/derpaule/RSOB-22-0369_BLI